byuzlu/Determinit/README.md

 # Determinit
-An engineering calculator used to evaluate different options.
+An SQL assisted engineering calculator used to evaluate different options.